har-in-air/EBAZ4205_PETALINUX/README.md

 *Method 3 : using rootfs.tar.gz build output*

-Ensure the root partition is mounted
+Ensure the root partition is mounted.
+In my case it is mounted at /media/nair/rootfs.

 ```
 $ sudo tar xvzf rootfs.tar.gz -C /media/nair/rootfs